Overview of posterior spinal fusion recovery

 Patients recovering from spinal fusion surgery can often expect a few months of limited physical activity as the body heals.
-This is especially true for patients who undergo traditional open back fusion because the muscles require extended time to heal and rebuild after being cut and detached from the body during the procedure.
+This is especially true for patients who undergo traditional open back fusion as opposed to minimally invasive spine surgery because the muscles require extended time to heal and rebuild after being cut and detached from the body during the procedure.

 Restrictions following spinal fusion for degenerative disc disease

-The spinal fusion recovery process requires a great deal of patience and discipline on the part of the patient, whether the procedure was performed as a minimally invasive procedure, like transforaminal lumbar interbody fusion (TLIF), or as an open back surgery.
-In general, patients who undergo TLIF can expect to be fairly limited early on in the recovery process, with a gradual increase in physical activity, as tolerated and approved by physicians and/or physical therapists.
-The basic limitations for returning to work are:
+The spinal fusion recovery process requires a great deal of patience and discipline on the part of the patient, whether the procedure was performed as a minimally invasive procedure, like transforaminal lumbar interbody fusion (TLIF), or as a highly invasive open back surgery.
+For those who undergo TLIF at Laser Spine Institute, you can expect to be fairly limited early in the recovery process, with a gradual increase in physical activity, as tolerated and approved by physicians and/or physical therapists.

 Monitoring symptoms during the spinal fusion recovery process

-Throughout the first three months following TLIF, lifting of any kind should be restricted, based on the instructions of the physician and physical therapist.
-While a certain amount of pain and tightness around the surgery area is expected, any major change for the worse in symptoms should be reported to a physician as soon as possible.
+Throughout the first three months following TLIF, lifting should be limited, based on the instructions of the physician and physical therapist.
+While a certain amount of pain and tightness around the surgical area is expected, any major change in symptoms should be reported to a physician as soon as possible.
 For more information about TLIF for degenerative disc disease, contact Laser Spine Institute today.

 In the event that you have recently been diagnosed with this degenerative condition and are considering undergoing a surgical procedure, such as the minimally invasive spine surgery offered at Laser Spine Institute, we can help address any questions you have about our muscle-sparing procedures and determine if you are a potential candidate for our TLIF surgery through a free MRI review.*